-We have audited the consolidated financial statements of Euromax Resources Ltd and its subsidiaries (the Group), which comprise the Consolidated statements of financial position as at December 31, 2019 and December 31, 2020, and the Consolidated statements of profit or loss and comprehensive income or loss, the Consolidated statements of cash flows, Consolidated statement of changes in equity for the year then ended, and the notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Euromax Resources Ltd and its subsidiaries (the Group), which comprises the consolidated statements of financial position as at December 31, 2022, and December 31, 2021, and the consolidated statements of profit or loss and other comprehensive income or loss, the consolidated statements of changes in equity and the consolidated statements of cash flows for the years ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2019 and December 31, 2020, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2022, and December 31, 2021, and of its consolidated financial performance and its consolidated cashflows for the years then ended in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board.